Chihuahua grooming: How to keep your chihuahua looking fine

-Always make sure to give your chihuahua dog a thorough rinse and don’t be afraid the repeat the rinsing process as many times as you think is best.
+Always make sure to give your chihuahua a good rinse and don’t be afraid the repeat the rinsing process as many times as you think is best.
 Any soap residue can cause skin and fur problems so keep rinsing until you’re completely happy and have a warm fluffy towel on standby for cuddles afterwards.

 Be prepared for your chi to zoom around like a maniac after his bath.
 This running around is how they deal with the stress of the situation.
 Let them have a good shake as this removes 70% of the water.
 If you are going to dry him with a hair dyer, (Mika loves it Minnie doesn’t), make sure you check the temperature so you don’t burn delicate skin.

-While walking helps to keep Chihuahua dog’s nails in check, this can lead to uneven nail growth.
+While walking helps to keep Chihuahua nails in check, this can lead to uneven nail growth.
 Trimming can be scary for owners and dogs alike, but it is an important step to prevent ingrown nails, discomfort and irregular gait.

 If your dog still has his dewclaw then make sure the groomer trims it as well.
 It never gets worn down with walks and can curl around and dig in.